NWHL: Recapping the League's Fourth Month of Season 5

 Riveters Rollercoaster

-The Riveters had an up and down month, splitting series with Minnesota and Connecticut sandwiched around an overtime loss to the Whale and a Monday afternoon to the Pride.
+The Riveters had an up and down month, splitting series with Minnesota and Connecticut sandwiched around an overtime loss to the Whale and a Monday afternoon loss to the Pride.
 But they increased their lead in the standings on Buffalo who has been mired in a seven-game losing streak.

 Captain Madison Packer led the way with eight points (2g-6a) on offense, Leila Kilduff and Colleen Murphy netted their first goals as professionals on defense, and in goal Sam Walther stood on her head every night, keeping her team in every game.
 Unfortunately, Walther suffered a lower-body injury on Jan.
 26 and her status going forward is to be determined.